Build a Multi-Language Dynamic Website with Laravel Localization

 ];

-If we now refresh the page and select French, you will see the below screen:
+If you now refresh the page and select French, you will see the below screen:

 laravel localization tutorial